HumanNeRF-SE: A Simple yet Effective Approach to Animate HumanNeRF with Diverse Poses: Introduction

-We present HumanNeRF-SE, which can synthesize novel pose images with tens of simple inputs and a few learnable parameters in hours.
-Our approach distinguishes itself from previous methods by effectively preventing potential overfitting while maintaining a robust correlation between human NeRF representation and prior pose.
-Furthermore, our technique does not depend on a diverse range of motion samples to improve generalization performance under varying poses.
-To begin, we want to extract the relation between explicit SMPL vertices and sampling points.
-To achieve this, we convert the SMPL vertex coordinates into a voxelized form and employ an adaptive unified kernel to diffuse the vertices across the voxel volume.
-Following this, the spatial-aware feature and occupancy of the sampling point can be easily queried in this volume, and contribution comes from all vertices within the receptive field centered on the sampling point.
+Specifically, we first voxelize SMPL's vertices by employing a sparse convolution to diffuse the vertices across the voxel volume.
+Second, the spatial-aware feature and occupancy of the sampling point can be easily queried in this volume.
 Throughout this procedure, a significant number of points unrelated to the body are filtered out, leaving behind only those points likely to be related to the human body.
-These points can be deformed to a unified canonical pose to get the coarse coordinates.
-We refine the coarse coordinates by performing a specific mapping using the point-level spatial-aware feature obtained in the convoluted voxel volume.
+Third, these points can be deformed to a unified canonical pose using the rigid deformation to get the coarse coordinates.
+Fourth, we refine the coarse coordinates by performing a non-rigid mapping conditioned on the point-level spatial-aware feature obtained in the convoluted voxel volume.
 Finally, we get the colors and densities of the sampling points through a neural network and render the image through a differentiable renderer.

-Overall, we propose a novel HumanNeRF method that can synthesize images of varying poses simply yet effectively.
-Our approach utilizes explicit SMPL vertices and leverages a general and specific mapping process to model the deformation from observation to canonical space.
+Overall, we propose a \emph{simple} yet \emph{effective} HumanNeRF method that synthesizes images of varying poses \emph{efficiently}.
+Our approach utilizes explicit SMPL prior knowledge to design a generalized rigid deformation and a specific non-rigid deformation to map points from observation space to canonical space.
 Our experiments show that our method can generate novel poses with significant differences from the training poses, even when the input is limited to a few shots.
-To further demonstrate the performance of our method, we captured in-the-wild data, where the input video involves a simple rotation of the user.
-In summary, this work makes the following contributions: \begin{itemize} \item We use an adaptive space conv-filter and frozen weight for the general mapping process.
-This greatly reduces computational complexity and avoids overfitting. \item We design a spatial-aware feature point refine module as our specific mapping process to reduce the unnatural sharp results caused by rigid deformation. \item Our architecture is extremely simple and effective.
-Compared to methods with similar performance, HumanNeRF-SE uses less than 1\% learnable parameters, 1/20 training time, and increases rendering speed by 15 times without using any existing acceleration modules. \end{itemize}
+We also further demonstrate the superiority of our method on our captured in-the-wild data, where the input video involves a simple rotation of the user.